Part 2 β Module 8: DeFi Security

 depth = 50, runs = 500.
 If any invariant breaks, you have a bug β fix it and re-run.

-π Summary: Invariant Testing with Foundry
+π Key Takeaways: Invariant Testing with Foundry

-- Foundry invariant testing setup β
+- Foundry invariant setup: Inherit

 π‘ Reading Audit Reports